Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-pub-sub.md

 Now, create a key for the service account.
 You need this to complete Amplitude setup.
 See the [Google documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for help with this step.

-### Amplitude Setup
+### Amplitude setup

 1. In Amplitude, navigate to **Data Destinations**, then find **Google Pub/Sub - Event Stream**.
 2. Enter a sync name, then click **Create Sync**.
 3. Click **Edit**, then paste your Pub/Sub topic name and Google Cloud service account key.
 4. Use the **Send events** filter to select the events you want to send.
-You can send all events, but we recommend choosing the most important ones.
+You can send all events, but Amplitude recommends choosing the most important ones.
 5. When finished, enable the destination and save.